LuisGC/blog/content/blog/2019/02/fosdem-2019-sunday.md

 They used OpenStreetMap as the base for emergency related preparations, as almost everything is mapped or can be mapped in OSM.They improved the map data related to the Emergency Response tasks using trained NERT volunteers, so they could even research the most and lest _vulnerable_ neighborhoods in the city.
 They are now adding additional features related to other catastrophes like heat or cold waves.

-{{< image classes="image" src="https://farm8.staticflickr.com/7891/40294830473_92fd5d0694_k.jpg" title="FOSDEM 2019 - Stefano Maffulli presenting his OSM based project for emergency preparation" >}}
+{{< image classes="image" src="https://farm8.staticflickr.com/7891/40294830473_92fd5d0694_k.jpg" title="FOSDEM 2019 - Stefano Maffulli presenting his OSM based project for emergency preparation" cc-license="by-nc-sa" >}}

 Very interesting project, even for non [preppers](https://en.wikipedia.org/wiki/Survivalism).